tokio-rs/website/content/docs/going-deeper-futures/tasks.md

 created.
 Unlike before, however, we then see a new method called [`execute`].
-This method consumes ownership of the [`Spawn`] and will run it to completion on an instance of the [`Executor`] trait provided; it automatically takes care of the unpark details we mentioned before.
+This method consumes ownership of the [`Spawn`] and will run it to completion on an instance of the [`Executor`] trait provided; it automatically takes care of the notify details we mentioned before.

 [`execute`]: https://docs.rs/futures/0.1/futures/executor/struct.Spawn.html#method.execute
 [`Executor`]: https://docs.rs/futures/0.1/futures/executor/trait.Executor.html